Born Again (Black Sabbath album): Album cover

-The Born Again album cover – depicting what Martin Popoff described as a "garish red devil-baby" – is by Steve 'Krusher' Joule, a Kerrang! designer who also worked on Ozzy Osbourne's Speak of the Devil.
+The Born Again album cover – depicting what Martin Popoff described as a "garish red devil-baby" – is by Steve 'Krusher' Joule, a Kerrang! designer who also worked on Ozzy Osbourne's album Speak of the Devil.
 It is based on a black-and-white photocopy of a photograph published in a 1968 magazine.
 (Note: The same magazine cover was the basis for the cover of Depeche Mode's first 12" single in 1981 ("New Life").)
 Joule was said to have deliberately delivered a sub-par cover due to his involvement with and loyalty to the band's former vocalist Osbourne.

 Butler called the cover "a bit sick, but (Arden) loved it, so that was that."
 Gillan told the press that he vomited when he first saw the picture.
 However, Iommi approved the cover, which has long been regarded as one of the worst in rock music history.
 Ben Mitchell of Blender called the cover "awful".
 The British magazine, Kerrang!, ranked the cover in second place, behind only the Scorpions' Lovedrive, on their list of "10 Worst Album Sleeves in Metal/Hard Rock".
 The list was based on votes from the magazine's readers.
 NME included the sleeve on their list of the "29 sickest album covers ever" and Metal Hammer included it on their list of "50 most hilariously ugly rock and metal album covers ever".
 Sabbath's manager Don Arden was quite hostile towards the band's ex-vocalist Ozzy Osbourne, who had recently married Arden's daughter Sharon, and was fond of telling Osbourne that his children resembled the Born Again cover.